At a glance

 Not all experts look at executive function in the same way.
 But many view it as a group of important skills that include:

-These skills can impact kids and adults at home, at school, and in social situations.
+These skills can impact people at home, in the workplace, at school, and in social situations.

 The three areas of executive function

-According to many experts, all five of those executive functioning skills fit under these three umbrellas:
+According to many experts, the five executive function skills listed above fit under these three umbrellas:

 What it is: The ability to keep information in mind and then use it in some way